Who is required to follow these standards?

 If you do find limitations, you're encouraged to discuss this with us so that we can find a way to accommodate your needs.

 I’m a student and I am developing an application for a course that will be used by a department on campus.
 How do I get my application to move into production?

-Why does LTS care what methods I use to write my Rails or PHP applications?
+Why does LTS care what methods I use to write my application?
 Why do I have to follow such strict standards?

-LTS Development is responsible for maintaining the campus web server, including any applications you write.
-We need to be sure that your application will not compromise our web server in terms of performance or availability.
+LTS Web Development is responsible for maintaining the campus web servers, including any applications you write.
+We need to be sure that your application will not compromise our web server in terms of performance, availability, or security.

 By requiring outside developers to write applications using the same standards we use, we can improve productivity and make applications easier to maintain.

 Remember that anything you write for the university is the property of the university and reflects upon the university.
 Also, keep in mind that our application servers are State resources and need to be used appropriately.

 Where can I go for help with my application?

 LTS Web Development staff and students can assist you with simple development questions, snags, concerns, or problems.